Last Full Update: December 3, 2025

 SI’s policy on Non-Profit Non-Vendor Conferences put on by non-profit organizations or academic institutions are almost the same as those for For-Profit Non-Vendor Conferences.
 The only difference is if the doctor is nearby, and the event provides high educational value the doctor wants to write about, then he may waive any fees he would normally charge and do it for expenses only.

-There are so many webinars in peak season now that SI can no longer track them all, let alone attend them.
+There are so many webinars in peak season and ongoing podcasts now that SI can no longer track them all, let alone attend them.
 (SI stopped tracking them in the late 2010s when, on multiple occasions, there were more than twenty relevant webinars in a week.
-The pandemic only increased the number of webinars.)
+The pandemic only increased the number of webinars.
+And now every other senior marketer/founder believes they need to have a podcast!)
 Thus, as a general rule, SI will only attend, participate in, and/or cover select webinars of clients and sponsors.
-The only exception is if the doctor finds the topic to be of particular interest, in which case he will register and/or ask to attend on his own.
+The only exception is if the doctor finds the topic to be of particular interest, in which case he may register and/or ask to attend on his own.

 Seminar / Workshop / Training Class

-Generally, no. The only exceptions are if it is what SI would consider to be core curriculum for SI’s audience, on-line and of relatively short duration or if it is a seminar being giving by a renowned expert, in which case the conference attendance policies apply and you will have to cover all expenses.
+Unless the doctor is part of the development and delivery, generally, no. The only exceptions are if it is what SI would consider to be core curriculum for SI’s audience, on-line and of relatively short duration or if it is a seminar being giving by a renowned expert, in which case the conference attendance policies apply and you will have to cover all expenses.
 Furthermore, if the doctor can’t review all of the materials in half a day, it’s too much effort for a post.
-(You need to remember SI is not the doctor‘s full time job, that he doesn’t charge readers or vendors for coverage (and thus makes ZERO as long as sponsorships are suspended) and that he has always made the majority of his income from consulting, even when SI readership is at its peak and on par with Spend Matters.)

 Will you speak at my conference, roundtable, seminar, or event?Home